Pseudonymisation Tool#

 -d, --delete_original_files

-Use this flag to delete the original, non-anonymised files in the processed directory.
-Each original file will only be deleted if anonymisation completed successfully for that file.
+Use this flag to delete the original, non-pseudonymised files in the processed directory.
+Each original file will only be deleted if pseudonymisation completed successfully for that file.

 Default: False